International Relations BSc (Hons) – 2020 entry

 Why choose this course

-Politics is about people and power: who gets it, how they use it and what makes a society fair.
-Our innovative BSc International Relations focuses on the active role that citizens can play in shaping politics internationally, nationally and locally.
-This course has a truly international outlook, and will introduce you to a variety of social and political issues behind major debates in international affairs.
+International relations is about the distribution of power in the international political system.
+Our innovative BSc International Relations course focuses on the ways that the international political system is organised, introducing elements of conflict and peace building, and discussion processes of globalisation, international cooperation and foreign policymaking.
+This course has a truly international outlook, and will introduce you to a variety of social and political issues behind the biggest and most current debates in international affairs.

 What you will study